 FIV – Feline Immunodeficiency Virus

-Feline immunodeficiency virus, or in short FIV, is a disease seen in cats around the world.
-FIV is sometimes also referred to as cat AIDS or cat HIV and should not be confused with FIP (Feline Infectious Peritonitis).
-A cat that tests positive for FIV does not automatically also have feline aids, which is when the cat starts showing clinical signs of the illness.
-FIV infected cats may live for years carrying the virus and not show any symptoms.
-There is no cure for FIV but studies show that cats that are infected generally live average lifespans.
+Feline immunodeficiency virus, commonly known as FIV, is a disease seen in cats worldwide.
+FIV is sometimes referred to as feline AIDS or feline HIV and should not be confused with FIP, which stands for Feline Infectious Peritonitis.
+A cat that tests positive for FIV does not automatically have feline AIDS.
+This term is used when a cat begins to show clinical signs of illness.
+Many FIV positive cats can live for years carrying the virus without showing any symptoms.
+While there is no cure for FIV, studies show that infected cats often live an average lifespan.

 Stages of a FIV infection

-A FIV infection has three stages, the acute phase, the asymptomatic phase and the progressive phase.
+An FIV infection typically progresses through three stages: the acute phase, the asymptomatic phase, and the progressive phase.

-The acute phase is often missed by owners as symptoms may be mild or the symptoms are attributed to other causes.
-Cats may show symptoms such as depression, lack of appetite, lymph node enlargement and fever.
+The acute phase is often missed by owners, as symptoms may be mild or mistaken for other illnesses.
+During this stage, cats may show signs such as lethargy, reduced appetite, enlarged lymph nodes, and fever.

-After the acute phase, cats will enter the asymptomatic phase.
-Cats can stay in the phase for months to years.
-Some cats will never leave this phase.
-In the asymptomatic phase the virus will very slowly replicate within the cells of the immune system.
-Cats will not show any sign of illness, though blood work may show signs like abnormal white blood cell levels.
+Following the acute phase, cats enter the asymptomatic phase.
+This stage can last for months to years, and some cats may never progress beyond it.
+During the asymptomatic phase, the virus slowly replicates within the cells of the immune system.
+Cats do not show visible signs of illness, although blood tests may reveal changes such as abnormal white blood cell levels.

-During the progressive phase the virus will spread further through the immune system leaving the cat susceptible to secondary infections.
-Chronic and recurrent infections may develop.
-Gingivostomatitis, which is an infection of the mouth and gums that leads to sores and swelling, is commonly seen in cats infected with FIV.
-Other symptoms of cats in the progressive phase can be seizures, diarrhoea, poor coat condition, weight loss, infections of the eyes, skin, upper respiratory tract and urine tract, neurological disorders and behavioural changes.
+In the progressive phase, the virus continues to damage the immune system, making the cat increasingly vulnerable to secondary infections.
+Chronic or recurring infections are common at this stage.
+Gingivostomatitis, an inflammatory condition affecting the mouth and gums that causes pain, swelling, and sores, is frequently seen in cats with FIV.
+Other possible symptoms during the progressive phase include seizures, diarrhoea, poor coat condition, weight loss, infections of the eyes, skin, upper respiratory tract, and urinary tract, as well as neurological disorders and behavioural changes.

 Diagnosis